wehjin/bittrex_dl/README.md

 Setup
 -----
-First, add a read-only api key to your Bittrex account from the settings section of the exchange website.
+Add a read-only api key to your Bittrex account from the settings section of the exchange website.

-Then, create a YAML file in your home directory named *.bittrex_dl.yaml* and populate it with the api key and secret.
+Then create a YAML file in your home directory named *.bittrex_dl.yaml* and populate it with the api key and secret.

     api: